Umbilical and peri umbilical pathology

 • epigastric hernias are largely asymptomatic and do not necessarily require surgery

 • Umbilical polyps can be difficult to distinguish from vitello-intestinal tract (VIT) remnants.
-VIT remnants typically do not respond to silver nitrate
+VIT remnants typically do not respond to silver nitrate or salt

 • In the majority of cases it is thought inappropriate for children to wait more than 6 months for an outpatient initial appointment